 Ans: A registered person, other than a person opting to pay tax under composition scheme, shall be entitled to take credit in his electronic credit ledger the amount of CENVAT (or VAT credit) credit carried forward in the return of the last period before the appointed day, subject to the conditions stated therein.
 (Section 140(1) of the CGST/SGST Act)

 (i) the said amount of credit is admissible as input tax credit under this Act;

 (ii) the registered person has furnished all the returns required under the existing law (i.e. Central Excise and VAT) for the period of six months immediately preceding the appointed date;

-(iii) the said amount of credit does not relate to goods sold under notificat ons no. ……and claiming refund of VAT paid thereon
+(iii) the said amount of credit does not relate to goods manufactured and cleared under such notifications as are notified by the Central Government.)

 Under SGST law there will be one more condition as given below: –

 So much of the said credit as is attributable to any claim related to section 3, sub-section (3) of section 5, section 6, section 6A or sub-section (8) of section 8 of the Central Sales Tax Act, 1956 that is not substantiated in the manner, and within the period, prescribed in rule 12 of the Central Sales Tax (Registration and Turnover) Rules, 1957 shall not be eligible to be credited to the electronic credit ledger: